bedobeeeee/emoticue/README.md

 ##  Accomplishments

 * Developed a system for emotional pattern detection based on user journal entries
-* Created a content recommendation engine using a local .json file
+* Created a content recommendation engine using a hardcoded file
 * Built a lightweight, responsive frontend without relying on heavy frameworks

 ---

-##  What We Learned
+##  What We Learnt

 * How to detect and map moods from user-written content
 * Best practices for building a lightweight UI that remains highly responsive